jupyterhub/mybinder.org-deploy/docs/source/deployment/k3s.md

 Give this a few minutes because it may take a while to propagate.

-## Make a config copy for this new member
+## Make a config + secret copy for this new member

-TODO

-## Make a secret config for this new member
+Now we gotta start a config file and a secret config file for this new member.
+We can start off by copying an existing one!

-TODO
+Let's copy `config/hetzner-2i2c.yaml` to `config/<cluster-name>.yaml` and make changes!

+1. Find all hostnames, and change them to point to the DNS entries you made in the previous step.
+2. Change `ingress-nginx.controller.service.loadbalancerIP` to be the external public IP of your cluster
+3. Adjust the following parameters based on the size of the server:
+   a. `binderhub.config.LaunchQuota.total_quota`
+   b. `dind.resources`
+   c. `imageCleaner`
+4. TODO: Something about the registry.

+We also need a secrets file, so let's copy `secrets/config/hetzner-2i2c.yaml` to `secrets/config/<cluster-name>.yaml` and make changes!

+1. Find all hostnames, and change them to point to the DNS entries you made in the previous step.
+2. TODO: Something about the registry

 ## Deploy binder!

+Let's tell `deploy.py` script that we have a new cluster by adding `<cluster-name>` to `KUBECONFIG_CLUSTERS` variable in `deploy.py`.

+Once done, you can do a deployment with `./deploy.py <cluster-name>`!
+If it errors out, tweak and debug until it works.
 ## Test and validate

 ## Add to the redirector